 Today, 80 years after Filumena’s execution, the story of Pic and Filumena is about to make headlines all over again.
-It’s yet another irony that this tragic tale, which began in an opera house, is scheduled to retold – performed – as an opera.
+It’s yet another irony that this tragic tale, which began in an opera house, is scheduled to be retold—performed—as an opera.

-John Murrell, the Banff Centre’s Artistic Director of theatre, has been using over the tale of Piciarello and Losandro for eight or nine years.
+John Murrell, the Banff Centre’s artistic director of theatre, has been musing over the tale of Piciarello and Losandro for eight or nine years.
 He’s toyed with the idea of created a play or a film treatment, but 18 months ago, Murrell met the composer John Estacio, just as Estacio became composer‑in‑residence with Calgary Opera and the Calgary Philharmonic.
 Murrell, flush with enthusiasm for Filumena’s story, lured Estacio away from plans to complete a “traditional” chamber piece.

 It’s rare that an opera company will commission an original work, but it took only one luncheon, at Coyote’s Restaurant in Banff, to get the production moving.
 Over a roast chicken sandwich, Murrell lobbied The Banff Centre for the chance to write the libretto and for Estacio to compose the music.